typisttech/image-optimize-command/README.md

 ### Will the images look different after optimization?

-Yes, a litte bit.
+Yes, a little bit.
 This is lossy optimization.
 However, you won't notice the difference unless you have a trained eye for that.

 See [spatie/image-optimizer](https://github.com/spatie/image-optimizer#which-tools-will-do-what)'s readme on binary options used.